Zettelkasten-Method/zettelkasten.de/content/posts/2017/1/trello-zettelkasten-implementation.md

 ### Data Import/Export

 This is one of the weak areas for Trello.
-Data import and export requires technical solutions which might be challenging for most people.
+Data import and export requires technical solutions which might be challenging for some people.

 #### Importing